River Wear: Sunderland

 Having flowed beneath the A19 trunk road, the river enters the suburbs of Sunderland.
 The riverbanks show further evidence of past industrialisation, with former collieries, engineering works and dozens of shipyards.
 In their time, Wearside shipbuilders were some of the most famous and productive shipyards in the world.
 The artist L. S. Lowry visited Sunderland repeatedly and painted pictures of the industrial landscape around the river.

-Four bridges cross the Wear in Sunderland: the Northern Spire Bridge to the west, the Queen Alexandra Bridge, and the Wearmouth rail and road bridges in the city centre.
+Five bridges cross the Wear in Sunderland: the Northern Spire Bridge to the west, the Queen Alexandra Bridge, and Keel Crossing, Monkwearmouth Railway Bridge, and Wearmouth Bridge in the city centre.
 On both banks at this point there are a number of modern developments, notably Sunderland A.F.C.'s Stadium of Light and others belonging to the University of Sunderland (St. Peter's Campus; Scotia Quay residences) and to the National Glass Centre.
 A riverside sculpture trail runs alongside this final section of its north bank.
 The St Peter's Riverside Sculpture Project was created by Colin Wilbourn, with crime novelist and ex-poet Chaz Brenchley.
 They worked closely with community groups, residents and schools.

 As the river approaches the sea, the north bank at Roker has a substantial residential development and marina.
 A dolphin nicknamed Freddie was a frequent visitor to the marina, attracting much local publicity.
 However, concern was expressed that acclimatising the dolphin to human presence might put at risk the safety of the dolphin regarding the propellers of marine craft.
-The south bank of the river is occupied by what remains of the Port of Sunderland, once thriving and now almost gone.
+The south bank of the river is occupied by the Port of Sunderland.
 The River Wear flows out of Sunderland between Roker Pier and South Pier, and into the North Sea.

-In Art and Literature
+In art and literature

 An engraving of a painting by William Andrews Nesfield showing a fisherman in the river was published in Fisher's Drawing Room Scrap Book, 1838, along with a poetical illustration by Letitia Elizabeth Landon.